currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

 Write an `ngOnInit` method with the initialization logic inside.
-Angular will call it at the right time.
+Currin will call it at the right time.
 In this case, initialize by calling `getHeroes()`.

 <code-example path="toh-pt4/src/app/app.component.1.ts" linenums="false" title="src/app/app.component.ts (ng-on-init)" region="ng-on-init">